 Lightning strike on a plane shows as a sequence from a film on a plane taking off the moment when it gets hit by lightning.
 Wow!
 This you got to see!
 (Not the Dunstable glider incident, that's below.)

 The Dunstable Glider Lightning Strike This page was set up by the passenger in the glider on this famous incident, when one of the most powerful lighting strikes in the UK hit a glider.
 The glider was destroyed, but the pilots parachuted to safety.
+Ten years later, his friends said why not raise some money for charity by having another flight with the same instructor.
+And he did!

 Scientific American on aircraft strikes explains what happens when lightning and aircraft get together.